 Bio

-Her research has been featured in media outlets such as CNN, NPR, Vice News, and the CBC, whilst her art has been exhibited nationally at universities and galleries such as The CAMP Gallery (Miami), The Invisible Dog Art Center (Brooklyn), and La Mama Galleria (NYC).
-Brewster has published over 70 peer-reviewed articles, book chapters, and a book, Atheists in America, on experiences of marginality and stress in the United States.
+Her research has been featured in media outlets such as CNN, NPR, Vice News, and the CBC, while her art has been exhibited nationally at college and university galleries across the country.
+Brewster has exhibited in galleries including The CAMP Gallery (Miami), The Invisible Dog Art Center (Brooklyn), and La Mama Galleria (NYC) among many others.
+She has published over 70 peer-reviewed articles, book chapters, and a book, Atheists in America, on experiences of marginality and stress in the United States.

 Abbreviated Art CV is available here.